Medically Reviewed By

 - The symptoms of lung cancer worsen in stage 4 as the respiratory system is more affected by the presence of tumors.

 - Treatment for stage 4 lung cancer includes chemotherapy, immunotherapy, and in some cases, surgery.

 What Is Stage 4 Lung Cancer?

 Stage 4 is the most advanced of the stages of lung cancer.
 Patients in this stage typically focus more on quality of life and comfort measures rather than aggressive treatments.
 Although, some patients still want to fight to extend time with their family.

-Stage 4 lung cancer is split into two sub-stages:
+Stage 4 non-small cell lung cancer and stage 4 small cell lung cancer are split into two sub-stages:

 - Stage 4A

 Stage 4A non-small cell lung cancer and small cell lung cancer is defined by a tumor of any size and reaching the lymph nodes in the lung cavity.
 Additionally, there are:

 - Multiple tumors present in one lung aside from the main tumor

 - Cancer spreads to the lining and/or fluid around the lung (pleura) or heart (pericardium)